Staff and Trustees

 Chris Bongorno – University Circle, Inc.

-Peter Bode – Executive Director, Nature Center at Shaker Lakes
+Peter Bode – President and CEO, Nature Center at Shaker Lakes

 Jeri E. Chaikin – Chief Administrative Officer, City of Shaker Heights